key4hep/k4geo/detector/tracker/README.md

 It likely must be paired with a silicon wrapper to achieve the reqiured spatial resolution, similar to the drift chamber.
 While the straw will always have more material budget and more dead volume than a drift chamber, the performance degredation is slight and a possible advantage is the modular construction.
 The straw tracker has been discussed at FCC meetings [here](https://indico.fnal.gov/event/67484/contributions/313363/attachments/187186/258081/straw_USFCC.pdf) and [here](https://indico.cern.ch/event/1516157/contributions/6444547/attachments/3063289/5418866/straw_TrackerWorkshop_BNL_05082025.pptx%20(2).pdf).
 There was also a mini workshop on tracking, focusing on fabrication of straw and drift chambers, including lessons learned from other experiments, which can be found [here](https://indico.cern.ch/event/1408681/).
+The detector builder is described in detail [here](https://indico.cern.ch/event/1551837/#71-straw-tube-tracker-implemen).

 ### o1_v01
 Initial design for a tracker based on thin-wall straw tubes.
 This will likely be part of the ALLEGRO concept, but can similarly be swapped with the IDEA drift chamber for apples-to-apples comparison studies.